 Designed by the same architect as Lisbon's Jeronimos Monastery, it is recognized as the earliest example of Manueline architecture, and Hans Christian Andersen described it as "one of the most beautiful small churches I have ever seen."

-There's also an exceptional pousada in town, located in a star-shaped 16th century fort on a hill overlooking the port.
+There's also a star-shaped 16th-century fort on a hill overlooking the port.
 It can be fascinating to watch the harbor from here as the brightly painted boats arrive in the morning loaded with fish and as fishermen mend their nets.
 Also worthwhile is visiting the lively fish auction.

 Nearby is Cetobriga, the remains of what started as a Celtic village and eventually became a Roman town that was destroyed by a tidal wave in the 5th century.
 Excavations have revealed scant ruins of tanks, thermal spas, and the remains of a temple decorated with frescoes.

 East of Setúbal is the Sado estuary, an extensive reserve with a diverse bird life of over 100 species throughout the year.
 Worth looking out for are the flamingos and the white storks.
 Setúbal's tourism office can provide details of organized tours, as well as for watching bottle-nosed dolphins in their natural habitat.

 North of Setúbal is PALMELA, a small hill town with a 12th-century castle that in its day was a splendid example of medieval military architecture.
 It is now a luxury pousada with fantastic views all around.